 This is a bomber bag at a very convenient size that has many applications other than climbing.
 I once used a bag this size for climbing the Salathé Wall in one bivy with lightweight sleeping bags (it was middle of summer).
 But for most big wall applications it will be a "sidecar" to your other, larger haulbag.
 It also makes a great cragging bag or bomber luggage for traveling.
 And, as I mention above, it's my transportation bag for SuperTopo books from the Global Shipping Headquarters to my USPS/FedEx shipping center.

 This is an awesome bag but you sure do have to pay for it.
 If you climb a ton of walls it is probably worth paying the premium to have such an awesome and bomber bag.
-However, at $395, you could almost buy three of the similarly-sized Black Diamond Touchstone Haul Bags or two-plus of the Metolius Quarter Dome Hauls
+But the price tag is double or triple that of other options.

 — Chris McNamara